 Garmin uses a program called Connect, and users seem to love the additional capabilities like the ability to create workouts, build courses, and challenge friends to competitions.

 There are a ton of apps for the Apple Watch that allow you to sync with different programs, find workouts, etc.Including their new Apple Fitness+ which is free for 3 months, and provides new workouts each week.

-UPDATE: The release of the 9.0 software for any Apple watch 6 and newer includes the ability to create running workout on the watch.
+An interesting new update for the Apple Watches is that the release of the 9.0 software for any Apple Watch 6 and newer includes the ability to create running workout on the watch.

 Meaning as a coach we set up a 4 x 3 minute hard effort with recovery of 2 minutes and that can be programmed to your Garmin and Apple now.